By

-Few things are as frustrating as searching for work.
-Drafting a résumé, scouring online listings, and trying to stand out from countless other applicants can be time-consuming and tedious, especially if you’re not using the right tools.
+Drafting a resume, scouring online listings, and trying to stand out from countless other applicants can be time-consuming and tedious, especially if you’re not using the right tools.
 Luckily, there are now a number of apps that streamline the job search process, offering you easier and more effective ways to land your next gig.

-We’ve been covering technology since 2008 and track the best new apps on the market.
+We’ve been covering technology since 2008 and have been tracking the best new apps on the market.
 Along the way, we’ve become experts at distinguishing between an excellent app and an unhelpful data-drainer.
-For this guide, we searched through the Apple and Android app stores to gather the best job-finding apps, including the transparent listing service Glassdoor and the odd-job assistant Bluecrew, so you can eventually put down the phone and get to work.
+For this guide, I searched through the iOS and Android app stores to gather the best job-finding apps.
+Along the way, I found several standouts, including ZipRecruiter for networking, Glassdoor for salary transparency, and Canva for quickly building polished resumes.

 How we rated the best apps to help you find a summer job